-Materials required: Popcorn medley, edible eyes, and chocolate sticks, and some orange sour candies
+Materials Required: Popcorn medley, edible eyes, chocolate sticks, and some sour orange candies

-To make: Fill the beautiful jars with this popcorn medley that you have prepared with your choice of ingredients.
+To Make: Fill the beautiful jars with this popcorn medley you have prepared with your choice of ingredients.
 Then get out the art items and make a snowman out of the jar.
-This delightful delicacy can also be given as a gift to friends or neighbors.
-Arrange the products to make a snowman and then deconstruct it and enjoy the dish!
+This delightful delicacy also makes a nice gift for friends or neighbors.
+Arrange the products to make a snowman, deconstruct it, and enjoy the dish!

-Puppets are entertaining to play with and may also be used as cute greeting cards.
+Puppets are entertaining to play with and may also be used as cute Christmas crafts for kids.
 Your children can present these to their classmates or teachers if you include a smart message inside.

 Make your own brightly colored holiday lights.

 To Make: Cut and fold the paper in a geometrical shape like a honeycomb or multiple cones and then attach them to ends to make it look like a lampshade.
 These easy-to-make paper lights can be strung on a tree, hung in a window, or displayed on a mantle.